a1electronics/ecommerce/README.md

 2) To build it from STS you will need to import the project.
 Open

 File -> Import -> Maven -> Existing Maven project

+## CloudFormation script
+You can execute the cloudformation script a1ecommerceaws.json from command line if the AWS cmdline is installed in your machine. please read Scripting auto scaling in chapter 4 to install the AWS command line tools.

+To create the  CloudFormation stack fire the follwoing on the command line

+aws cloudformation create-stack --stack-name a1ecommerce --template-body file://a1ecommerceaws.json --region=us-east-1

+The script might fail due to an unavailable availability zone .

+To fix it first query AWS for the available  availability zones

+aws ec2 describe-availability-zones --region=us-east-1

+and then replace the value of "AZ" on line 264,268 with any AZ except us-east-1a